 - financial information (e.g. bank account details); and

-- your electronic identification data where required for the purpose of the delivery of services to our firm (e.g. login, access right, passwords, employee number, IP address, online identifiers/cookies, logs, access and connection times, image recording or sound such as CCTV or voice recordings, or ATS/email pictures).
+- your electronic identification data where required for the purpose of the delivery of services to our firm (e.g. login, access right, passwords, employee number, IP address, online identifiers/cookies, logs, access and connection times, image recording or sound such as CCTV or pictures).

 Where KPMG and/or its personnel receive personal or confidential information from another member firm or from a third party, it shall:

 - keep personal information and data confidential and secure, and only disclose such information to that personnel who have a legitimate business reason to access such information and to the public authorities according to the applicable legislation,

 - Establish additional security measures and/or disclosure restrictions at the transferring party’s written request.

 Where KPMG acts as a Data Processor, it shall comply with GDPR and among others:

 - Only process the personal data in accordance with the instructions of the Data Controller/person who transferred the data, who is obliged to comply with GDPR requirements.

 - Only retain that personal data until the termination of the data processing services, subject to any requirements of applicable legislation.

-- Promptly notify the transferring party of any legally binding request for disclosure of the data in accordance with the applicable legislation, of any accidental or unauthorized access or of any requests received directly from data subject.
+- Promptly notify the Data Controller of any legally binding request for disclosure of the data in accordance with the applicable legislation, of any accidental or unauthorized access or of any requests received directly from data subject.

-- Not respond to any requests to disclose the data unless it has been authorized to do so by the transferring party or the individual concerned or as required by law.
+- Not respond to any requests to disclose the data unless it has been authorized to do so by the Data Controller or the individual concerned or as required by law.

 Where KPMG acts as a Data Controller, it shall comply with GDPR and among others:

 - apply all appropriate measures for compliance and data protection by design and default

-- implement appropriate technical and organisational security measures to protect personal data.
+- implement appropriate technical and organizational security measures to protect personal data.

 - reporting data breaches to DPAs and the data subject(s) in accordance with the applicable legislation.